dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 ::: moniker range="< aspnetcore-3.0"

-The `@page` directive turns a file into an MVC action, which means that the file handles requests directly, without going through a controller.
+The `@page` directive on the first line of a *.cshtml* file indicates that the file is a Razor Page.
 For more information, see <xref:razor-pages/index>.

 ::: moniker-end